My Story

 • Questions over quick fixes

-• “I’ve never been in a class where I laughed, lifted, and nearly cried (in a good way) — all in an hour.”
+“I’ve never been in a class where I laughed, softened, and nearly cried (in a good way) — all in an hour.”

 — Karen